mapbender/mapbender-documentation/en/installation/installation_configuration.rst

 Configuration steps
 -------------------

-Following we describe the configuration steps of Mapbender a bit further.
-Configuring your Mapbender installation is made up of the following six steps:
+In the following, we will describe the configurational steps of Mapbender a bit further.
+Configuring your Mapbender installation consists of the following six steps:

 * Creating the database
 * Creating the database schema